IrmakD1/My-Reads-NanoDegree/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
-    ├── App.test.js # Used for testing.
+Contains all the state and rooting for the app ├── list-books.js # This contains the html and components for the main bookshelf page ├── bookshelf.js # Holds the html and the components for the bookshelves ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── book.js # Holds the html and the components for the books ├── bookshelf-changer.js # Holds the html and logic for dropdown for selecting the shelf ├── searchBooks.js # Holds the html, logic and state for the search page ├── search-input.js # Holds the html, logic and state for the search bar on the search page ├── search-results.js # Holds the html, logic for displaying the results of the search ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg